Fighting Disease: Bangladesh

 Reducing Maternal and Neonatal Tetanus

-Until 1992, The Carter Center and the Task Force for Child Survival and Development worked together to reduce the incidence of neonatal tetanus, or lockjaw, in Pakistan and Bangladesh.
-The disease, contracted during birthing procedures, is caused by a toxin called Clostridium tetani and is a primary cause of infant death during the first seven days of life in those countries.
-About 1 percent of rural babies die from the disease, with symptoms including muscle spasms, clenched fists, and rigidity.
+Until 1992, The Carter Center and the Task Force for Child Survival and Development worked in Bangladesh to reduce the incidence of neonatal tetanus, or lockjaw.
+Caused by a toxin called Clostridium tetani, maternal and neonatal tetanus is a primary cause of infant death during the first seven days of life in many countries.

-Mothers and mothers-to-be usually entrust their care and child delivery to traditional birth attendants, or midwives, who rarely advise their clients to be vaccinated against tetanus.
-The Carter Center (whose Health Programs were formerly known as Global 2000), in collaboration with government and local health professionals, studied midwives' beliefs and practices of midwives, who are birth attendants and child care providers, to improve the education of mothers about the need for immunization.
-Studies also evaluated unsterile birthing techniques that might affect the risks of neonatal tetanus, such as unclean surgical instruments or the failure of midwives to wash their hands before performing a delivery.
+The Carter Center, in collaboration with government and local health professionals, studied the beliefs and practices of midwives, who are birth attendants and child care providers, to improve the education of mothers about the need for immunization.
+Studies also evaluated birthing techniques that might affect the risks of neonatal tetanus, such as unclean surgical instruments or the failure of midwives to wash their hands before performing a delivery.

-Global 2000 helped improve collaboration among midwives and local Ministry of Health child survival staff to avoid or eliminate unsafe birthing and neonatal care practices, to establish antiseptic delivery methods, and to refer pregnant women and mothers with past histories of neonatal tetanus for immunizations.
+The Center also worked to improve collaboration among local ministry of health child survival staff and midwives to avoid or eliminate unsafe birthing and neonatal care practices, to establish antiseptic delivery methods, and to refer pregnant women and mothers with past histories of neonatal tetanus for immunizations.